Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Introduction

-From the almost dgBV algebra $\polyv{}^{*,*}(X)$, we want to construct a {\em logarithmic Frobenius manifold structure} on a formal neighborhood of $X$ in the extended moduli space by directly adapting the techniques developed by Barannikov-Kontsevich \cite{barannikov-kontsevich98, Barannikov99}.
-For this purpose, we suitably enlarge our coefficient ring $\comp[Q]$ to include all the extended moduli parameters.
+From the almost dgBV algebra $\polyv{}^{*,*}(X)$, we can construct a {\em logarithmic Frobenius manifold structure} on a formal neighborhood of $X$ in the extended moduli space by directly adapting the techniques of Barannikov-Kontsevich \cite{barannikov-kontsevich98, Barannikov99}.
+For this purpose, we need to suitably enlarge our coefficient ring $\comp[Q]$ to include all the extended moduli parameters.

 Firstly, from the log structure on $X$, we have the complex of log de Rham differential forms $\Omega^*$ and we can construct the residue action $N_{\nu}$ of the Gauss-Manin connection $\gmc{}$ acting on the cohomology $\mathbb{H}^*(X,\Omega^*)$ for each constant vector field on $\text{Spec}(\comp[Q])$ given by $\nu \in (Q^{gp})^{\vee} \otimes _{\inte} \real$.
 We assume the following: \begin{itemize} \item the existence of a {\em weight filtration} of the form